gimlet-io/gimlet-documentation/src/pages/blog/open-source-as-a-bootstrapped-company-we-are-changing-license.md

 The truth is, we don't have the feature shipping velocity to do open-core right.

 We are a bootstrapped company, subsidizing our product development with our consulting revenue.
-Looking back on our release cadence, 26 releases in three and a half years, we would need much more software to be able to do a feature differentiation that feels right.
+Looking back on our release cadence (26 releases in three and a half years), we would need much more software to be able to do a feature differentiation that feels right.

 Pushing out more software would also be at odds with our mission to simplify Kubernetes, but more on that later.